Best Things To Do In Tartu, Estonia: A 2-Day Itinerary

 Though the museum itself isn’t large, it is quite well-curated with a lot of information so I would recommend planning to spend at least one hour here.
 While the information on the plaques in the museum is printed in Estonian, there are translations available in English and a few other languages so it can be enjoyed by international visitors.

-If you’re interested in learning about Estonia’s heartbreaking Soviet past, then a visit to the KGB Cells Museum is one of the best things to do in Tartu.
+If you’re interested in learning about Estonia’s heartbreaking Soviet past, then a visit to the KGB Cells Museum is a must.

 KGB Cells Museum in Tartu